 When you develop a reward strategy, you can incorporate the effect to boost engagement and participation in your program.
 As a caution: don’t overuse the Endowed Progress Effect or offer it without reason.
 As Drèze and Nunes noted in their paper, “When no reason is provided, we expect more people to perceive the endowed progress as a marketing ploy designed to lure people into enrolling in a loyalty program.”

 Offer the right rewards.

 So, you know that rewards will trigger happy juice, which will motivate reward recipients to perform an action.
 You know that psychological phenomena such as anticipation, expectation, and the Endowed Progress Effect can boost the impact of a reward.
 But which reward should you offer?
 Well, different rewards have different effects.
 Some are more effective in certain scenarios than others.
-Let me explain what I mean by looking at the four most common rewards offered in incentive and loyalty programs.
+Let me explain what I mean by looking at the three most common rewards offered in incentive and loyalty programs.

 - For long-term customer loyalty and employee engagement strategies.

 - As sales performance incentive funds (SPIFFS) for short-term sales promotions.

 - For top-performing sales reps or employees, as well as most valuable clients or customers.